 There are two phases of meiosis, namely phase I and phase II.

-Reductive division occurs in phase I. Chromosomal crossover, also a unique feature of phase I, leads to exchange of genetic material between homologous chromosomes.
-The end result of meiosis is formation of four genetically distinct haploid cells.
-Two haploid gametes fusion during fertilization reestablishes the diploid nature of the embryo.
+Reductive division occurs in phase I. Chromosomal crossover, also a unique feature of phase I, leads to an exchange of genetic material between homologous chromosomes.
+The end result of meiosis is the formation of four genetically distinct haploid cells.
+Two haploid gametes fusion during fertilization re-establishes the diploid nature of the embryo.

-Error in meiosis like nondisjunction is one of the most prevalent cause of miscarriage and developmental disabilities secondary to genetic cause.
+Error in meiosis like nondisjunction is one of the most prevalent causes of miscarriage and developmental disabilities secondary to a genetic cause.

 Phase I of meiosis can be summarized as follows: